Coventry University to open up cathedral views across city centre with new urban spaces

 Coventry University is planning to transform areas of its city centre campus into green spaces and enhance views of Coventry Cathedral with an ambitious redevelopment programme, which is now underway.

-The university has this week unveiled Starley Gardens – a striking open-air urban space which helps open up the campus for the local community and visitors to the city to enjoy and helps the city look its best ahead of its well-deserved time in the national limelight as the UK’s City of Culture 2021.
+The university has this week unveiled Starley Gardens – a striking open-air urban space which helps open up the campus for the local community and visitors to the city to enjoy.

 The innovative outdoor space features new pedestrian areas and landscape gardens and was created on the site of the university’s James Starley building, which was demolished last year.
 James Starley is considered the father of the bicycle industry, which was once centred in Coventry.